Classical Shadows Protocol with Cirq#

 Corresponding to: Min Li (minl2@illinois.edu)

-This notebook shows how to use classical shadows estimation with the Mitiq library, focused initially on local (Pauli) measurements.
-We show some common scenarios such as state tomography, and operator expectation value estimation.
-The method creates an approximate classical description of a quantum state with few measurements while effectively characterizing and mitigating noise in the following notebook.
+This notebook shows how to use classical shadows estimation with the Mitiq library, focused on local (Pauli) measurements.
+We demonstrate two common scenarios: state tomography and operator expectation value estimation.
+The method creates an approximate classical description of a quantum state using few measurements.
+The noise-robust extension of this protocol is demonstrated in the following notebook.

 import cirq